 A zoning map, adopted as part of the zoning code, shows where the various zoning districts are located.
-Go to the
+Go to the Interactive Map.
+There you can click on a parcel or search by address, parcel number, or owner name.

 If a home is present on a property, then a camper may be kept on the property as an accessory use.
 This means that if you own a camper and enjoy taking it on vacations, you are allowed to keep the camper on your property provided it is not being used.
 It is not a vacation place for others to come and stay with you for the summer.
 It cannot be rented out while it sits on your property.